GuillermoFrancoAbellan/GuillermoFrancoAbellan.github.io/research.md

 <p style="margin-left: 15px;"> <span style="font-size: 23px;"><b>Neutrino cosmology</b></span> </p>

 <p style="line-height:26px; margin-left: -220px; margin-right: 220px;">
 A key prediction of the concordance cosmological model is the presence of a relic neutrino background (C&nu;B), which leaves detectable imprints on CMB and LSS observables.
-This can then be used to constrain properties such as neutrino mass, whose origin still remains a mystery.
+This can then be used to constrain properties such as neutrino mass.
 Over recent years, the cosmological upper limits on the total neutrino mass have become increasingly stringent, reaching a point where they may potentially conflict with direct laboratory bounds.
 However, cosmological mass bounds are model-dependent, and can be significantly relaxed in scenarios such as neutrino decays.
 </p>

 <figure style="margin: 0; margin-left: -130px;">